bgamari/ghc-wiki-import/design/deprecation-mechanisms.md

-Sadly, this design doesn't account for instances where a deprecated definition is explicitly imported but not actually *used*. [\#2119](https://gitlab.staging.haskell.org/ghc/ghc/issues/2119) argues that we should throw a warning when an explicit import of a deprecated definition is found.
+Sadly, this design doesn't account for instances where a deprecated definition is explicitly imported but not actually *used*. [\#2119](https://gitlab.staging.haskell.org/ghc/ghc/issues/2119) argues that GHC should issue a warning when an explicit import of a deprecated definition is found.